gu-gridh/Omeka-S-module-AdvancedResourceTemplate/README.md

 - auto-completion with existing values,
 - locked values,
 - language selection and pre-selection,
+- creation of a new resource during edition of a resource,
 - autofill multiple fields with external data ([IdRef] and [Geonames]).